As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in

 You can rename objects and assets in Spark AR Studio.
 It's a good idea to do this, to help stay organized as you build your project.
-All you need to do is right-click, and select rename.
+All you need to do is right-click on the object and select rename.
 For this tutorial, rename the material mask_material.

 Now go back over to the Inspector to edit the material.